How Daniel Kahneman’s Two Systems Influence Your Decisions

 But with avoiding it, we go back into the reactive mode, back into System 1.
 We focus on the emails that come into our inbox or the immediate tasks that need to be dealt with quickly.
 And, inevitably, the strategic thinking that requires our slow and calculating consideration gets ignored.

-Far too many people work in their business rather than on it.
-We’re too concerned with getting through the day – with all the little things that need to be done – that we don’t stop to consider the business from outside.
+Far too many people work in their in their tasks rather than on the important stuff, the true work.
+We’re too concerned with getting through the day – with all the little things that need to be done – that we don’t stop to consider the big picture of why we do the work we do.

 Where is it going?
 What do you want from it?
 How could it be made more efficient?
 These are the questions that get left by the wayside.